 Mansur is a Fellow of the Institute of Chartered Accountants in England and Wales and has BA (Hons) from Lancaster University.
 His professional career has spanned over 40 years in both public accounting firms and international banking.

 He started his career with Deloitte and Touche in London where after qualifying, he moved to Bahrain to work with an associate firm.
-As an audit principal he was responsible for professional services to all the major clients of the firm, in particular in the finance sector.
-He was however keen to play a role in the fast growing Islamic banking industry and joined, as head of audit and compliance, what is now Ithmaar Bank in Bahrain, a member of DMI group and one of the pioneers in the Islamic banking market.
-As a member of the senior management team, he played an active in the development of the regulatory framework for Islamic institutions in Bahrain.
+As an audit principal, he was responsible for professional services to all the major clients of the firm, in particular in the finance sector.
+He was, however, keen to play a role in the fast-growing Islamic banking industry and joined, as head of audit and compliance, what is now Ithmaar Bank in Bahrain, a member of DMI group and one of the pioneers in the Islamic banking market.
+As a member of the senior management team, he played an active role in the development of the regulatory framework for Islamic institutions in Bahrain.

 In 2004, he returned to the UK to work with a small team of senior managers to establish the first Islamic bank in this country, the Islamic Bank of Britain, now Al Rayan Bank.
 Upon successful launch of that bank, he moved to Credit Suisse within the emerging market structuring team.
 There he was responsible for structuring Islamic products and finance transactions.
-His major Islamic transactions include the landmark $2.5 bln convertible Sukuk for ALdar, a leading real estate developer in UAE.
-In late 2008, he established his own Sharia consultancy practice and in 2011 was appointed as director of Tejara Capital (formerly Dar Capital).
+His major Islamic transactions include the landmark $2.5 bln convertible Sukuk for Al Dar, a leading real estate developer in UAE.
+In late 2008, he established his own Sharia consultancy practice and in 2011 was appointed as director of Tejara Capital.